pharmbio/cage2_automation/README.md

 This will start a dash-app running on [http://127.0.0.1:8050/](http://127.0.0.1:8050/)

+2. Load a process

 You should be able to find some options in the first dropdown menu.
 These are all suitable process files found in `orchestrator/tests/test_data/`.
-Choose any process and add it to the orchestrator by clicking "Add Process"
+Choose any process and add it to the orchestrator by clicking "Add Process".
+In the free area below, there should appear a graph representing the workflow of the chosen process.

+3. Start the scheduler

+(If installed) the scheduler can be started as a SiLA-Server by running

+`python3.8 -m scheduler_server --insecure -p 50068`

+The choice of port is not important.

-4. load a process
+4. Schedule your process

+By chosing the added process in the second dropdown menu in the orchestrator GUI and clicking "Schedule Process", you mark the process as to be scheduled.
+The orchestrator will automatically discover the scheduler and use it to get a schedule.
+This will be visible as gantt chart in the upper part of the GUI.

 5. install the scheduler
 6. start the scheduler
 7. simulate the process